Перейти до вмісту

 Section titled “Task 2: Service Catalog Metadata Definition”

-Select one fictional microservice for FinTech-Fast (e.g., user-auth-service).
-Write a robust YAML definition that could be used by a tool like Backstage to track this service.
-Include its name, description, owner group, lifecycle stage, and extensive annotations for external integrations.
+Select one fictional microservice for FinTech-Fast and write a robust catalog definition.
+Include its name, description, owner group, lifecycle stage, system, dependencies, APIs, and annotations for external integrations.

 apiVersion: backstage.io/v1alpha1